 “For me Maggie’s represented a community, a place which was extraordinarily welcoming and where I could just crash out.
 You didn’t have to put up a front, but could just be.
 I still call by to catch up with friends I made there, which says it all.”
 Mike Charkow, Maggie’s Edinburgh.

-Cash for Kids helps children who are disadvantaged through poverty, and who are sick or disabled.
+Cash for Kids helps children who are disadvantaged through poverty and who are sick or disabled.
 They also help groups and organisations that work to improve the lives of children in our community.
-They are always looking for individuals and organisations to get involved with Cash for Kids to help them to raise more funds.
+They’re always looking for individuals and organisations to get involved.

 The charity was founded by Nina Barough who at that time ran her own production company.
 Nina woke one morning with what seemed like a ‘fun’ idea to Power Walk the New York City Marathon in decorated bras to raise money for a good cause.
 What makes the beginning of this story so magical is that Nina at that time had no experience of fundraising or taking part in a marathon nor did she know anyone who had been affected by breast cancer.